 Many thanks to Julia for her help in this biography.

-Right at the outbreak of World War One, on 14 September 1914, Norman signed up for active service in Nottingham as a Private (Service Number 2534 & later 265538) with the 7th Reserve Battalion Sherwood Foresters (Nottinghamshire And Derbyshire Regiment).
+Right at the outbreak of World War One, on 14 September 1914, Norman signed up for active service in Nottingham as a Private (Service Number 2534 & later 265538) with the 7th Reserve Battalion Sherwood Foresters (Nottinghamshire And Derbyshire Regiment) – presumably he was already with the Territorial Army.
 In his Attestation Form he stated that he previously been a Corporal in the OTC (Officer Training Corps) in Solihull and was living at 3 Sefton Drive, Mapperley Park, Nottingham with his parents.

 Norman was appointed Acting Sergeant later in September 1914 but demoted to Acting Corporal in August 1915 for “neglect of duty” and then reverted to Private in December 1915.
 In January 1916, whilst “on duty on ordinary military service“, Norman was kicked in the abdomen by a horse, necessitating surgery at Birmingham General Hospital at the end of January 1916 for a ventral hernia.